iiKurt/OS-Template/README.md

 Then, run the build system: ```make```.
 The OS will be built and QEMU will launch.

 ![Image of Hello World running in QEMU](Bits/Hello.png?raw=true "Hello World running in QEMU")

+To boot this on a real computer, you could probably copy the "efi" folder under "Build/HDD/efi" to the [EFI partition](https://en.wikipedia.org/wiki/EFI_system_partition) on a USB device or hard disk.
+Likewise, an ISO image could be created from the "HDD" folder, and then be booted on a virtual machine or distributed.